Section A: When Can a Skilled Worker Take Additional Work?

 Under the immigration rules, a Skilled Worker visa holder can only take on additional work in limited circumstances.
 The Home Office distinguishes between supplementary employment and secondary employment, each with its own conditions and compliance implications.
 Employers should understand these distinctions before approving or offering extra work to a sponsored employee.

-1. Definition of Additional Work
+1. Additional Work Rules

-Additional work refers to any paid or unpaid employment undertaken outside the worker’s sponsored role.
-The sponsored position must always remain the individual’s primary employment, and they are expected to continue fulfilling the duties listed on their Certificate of Sponsorship.
-Paid work for another employer, or in a different role for the same employer, will only be lawful if it meets the conditions for supplementary employment or is separately sponsored with a new Certificate of Sponsorship.
+‘Additional work’ refers to any paid or unpaid activity undertaken outside the worker’s sponsored role.
+The sponsored position should remain the individual’s primary employment, and they are expected to continue fulfilling the duties listed on their Certificate of Sponsorship.
+Paid work for another employer, paid work for the same employer in a different role, or work for the individual’s own business is only lawful if it meets the rules for supplementary employment, or is separately sponsored with a new Certificate of Sponsorship.
+Volunteering is permitted where it is genuinely unpaid and does not resemble a paid role or displace a paid worker.

-2. Home Office Criteria for Supplementary Work
+2. Supplementary Work Rules

-• The individual continues to work for their sponsor in the role described on their Certificate of Sponsorship.
+- The individual continues to work for their sponsor in the role described on their Certificate of Sponsorship.

 3. Record-Keeping and Notification Requirements